MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-loss-prevention.md

 The **Score count** indicates the number of months they were above the threshold.
 For example, if 12 months' worth of data was used to generate the report, a **Score count** value of **3** for a staff member indicates that the staff member was deemed anomalous for three of the 12 months.

-- To see more details about a specific staff member, select a listing in the **Staff ID** column.
+- To see more details about a specific staff member, select an ID in the **Staff ID** column.

 #### Staff's risk score summary